-Even with the extended \texttt{XODIAC-2025.v2} network, the modeled abundances of \ce{S3} and \ce{S4} remain significantly lower than the observations.
-This discrepancy motivates a closer examination of the missing sulfur problem within both the \texttt{XODIAC-2025.v1} and \texttt{XODIAC-2025.v2} networks.
-In Figure~\ref{fig:venus_vmr}, we therefore include cases from both networks in which a non-zero lower-boundary atomic sulfur abundance of 1~ppm is imposed.
+Even with the extended \texttt{XODIAC-2025.v2} network, the modeled abundances of \ce{S3} and \ce{S4} remain significantly lower than the observed values.
+This discrepancy motivates a closer examination of the missing sulfur processes in both the \texttt{XODIAC-2025.v1} and \texttt{XODIAC-2025.v2} networks.
+In Figure~\ref{fig:venus_vmr}, we therefore include cases from both networks in which a non-zero lower boundary atomic sulfur abundance of 1~ppm is imposed to account for these missing processes indirectly.
 This boundary condition serves as a diagnostic of the net flux of reduced sulfur from the deep atmosphere or surface that is not explicitly represented in our model.
-The introduction of sulfur atoms implies that, if approximately one percent of sulfur-bearing species below the cloud layer is chemically activated and capable of releasing a sulfur atom, the observed abundances of \ce{S3} and \ce{S4} can be reproduced.
+The introduction of sulfur atoms implies that, if approximately one percent of sulfur-bearing species below the cloud layer is chemically activated and capable of releasing atomic sulfur, the observed abundances of \ce{S3} and \ce{S4} can be reproduced.

 There are potential sources of activated sulfur that would behave similarly to the imposed atomic sulfur.
 One possibility is a simple mechanism in which sulfur is liberated from condensed phases into the gas phase.
 Perhaps atomic sulfur is being released from Venus's surface.
 Less likely, the sulfur could be coming from the cloud droplets as they evaporate at the bottom of the clouds.
 This seems less likely because the bulk of the droplet chemistry is believed to be more oxidizing than the surrounding atmosphere \citep{KRASNOPOLSKY2012,Jiang2024}.
 The surface seems more likely, though the exchange of atoms, or really, electrons, between the lower atmosphere and the surface is uncertain: it may well be the atmosphere and surface is not in redox equilibrium \citep{Bierson2020}.